 Our best deal of Dog Bark Collars starts from $38 (rental price) up to $206.99.
 Click the icon below to see all of these amazing electric bark collars.

-We got affordable price for remote dog trainers - it ranges from $28 (cheapest rental price) up to $1,169.
+We got an affordable price for remote dog trainers - it ranges from $28 (cheapest rental price) up to $1,169.
 Click the icons below to see an array of *only* the best dog remote trainers in Australia.

 The price of an Electric Dog Fence depends on your property.
-If you need one, we can give you FREE quote and FREE consultation.
+If you need one, we can give you a FREE quote and FREE consultation.
 PLUS, you’ll get our Info Pack and Buying Guide.
 Just fill in the form below.